port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/jenkins-pipeline.md

 ![Enable generic webhook](../../../../static/img/self-service-actions/setup-backend/jenkins-pipeline/check-generic-webhook-option.png)

+By default, when enabling the webhook trigger for a job, it can be triggered by sending an event to `http://JENKINS_URL/jenkins/generic-webhook-trigger/invoke`.
+This means that, if not configured otherwise, all jobs will be triggered when sending an event to this route.
+It is recommended to set up a [job token](jenkins-pipeline.md#token-setup) to avoid running unwanted jobs.

 ### Defining variables

 After checking the box, look for the **Post content parameters** section.
 This is where you will define the variables which will be passed to your pipeline run.